Saad-emb/Servo-motor-device-driver/README.md

 To build and install the driver, follow these steps:

 Clone the repository to your  machine
-Change to the driver directory: cd <driver directory>
+Change to the driver directory

 **Manualy:**